 Dighist.org is the blog for a series of courses in digital curation and digital history.
-Currently, it hosts a course on digital history.
+Currently, it hosts a course on digital preservation.
 It has previously hosted courses on digital art curation, digital preservation, digital history, and digital public history.

 Instructor: Dr. Trevor Owens, email@example.com, @tjowens, trevorowens.org

-After the course students will be able to:
+After completing the course, students should be able to:

 The Public Course Blog for the Course that Never Ends

 This course, and this site, previously served the home of seven earlier incarnations of related courses.
 Previous instances of related courses are still present here, as well as all the body of work and writing that students in those versions of the course engaged in.
 For more information on the structure and design of the course see The Public Course Blog: The Required Reading We Write Ourselves for the Course That Never Ends in Debates in the Digital Humanities (2012).